Aronzty/Grow-A-Garden-Script/README.md

-# Best Grow A Garden Script in the GitHub!!!
+# Best Grow A Garden / GAG Script on GitHub!
 Grow A Garden - Pet Spawner Script